Cameron-Nann-Python/Google-Advanced-Data-Analytics-Projects/project-6-build-a-random-forest-model/README.md

 4. **Open notebook and review documents as needed**
 - Open lab notebook `project_6_Automatidata_lab.ipynb` and select the virtual environment for the kernel
 - Either change the location of the csv or put "csv/" when loading each dataset (Windows) into a DataFrame
-- Review `pdf` folder to better understand workflow
+- Review `pdf` folder to better understand the workflow

 ## 📂 Files Included
 - `2017_Yellow_Tax_Trip_Data.csv`: TLC taxicab dataset
 - `project_6_PACE_strategy.pdf`: guide for project workflow
 - `project_6_executive_summary.pdf`: overview of analysis and next actions
 - `project_6_Automatidata_lab.ipynb`: data modeling lab notebook
-- 'nyc_preds_means.csv`: dataset holding predicting and transformed feature columns from past project
+- 'nyc_preds_means.csv`: dataset holding predicting and transformed feature columns from project 5